dbcook/openrocket-database/README.md

 in 2018 that the drawings
 do in fact come directly from the software that controls the nose cone making machines, so they are authoritative.

+To exploit this you have to be careful about the browser zoom factor.
+In chrome, hitting 'zoom in' five times gives you 200 pixels/inch in the Semroc legacy site drawings.
+For a few larger items you'll need less zoom.
+Here is a list of zoom factors for Chrome on the Semroc legacy site images:

+* +0 - 100 pix per inch
+* +1 - 110 pix per inch
+* +2 - 125 pix per inch
+* +3 - 150 pix per inch
+* +4 - 175 pix per inch
+* +5 - 200 pix per inch

 This enabled me to do pixel measurements in Gimp and get reasonably accurate shoulder lengths (and sometimes other doubtful dimensions) for all the Semroc